 Home Remedies for West Nile Virus

-Garlic: Not only does the smell of garlic tend to ward off any roving mosquitoes, garlic is also rich in organic compounds that detoxify the body, stimulate the circulatory system, and help to cleanse the lymphatic system, which can be compromised by a viral attack.
+Not only does the smell of garlic tend to ward off any roving mosquitoes, garlic is also rich in organic compounds that detoxify the body, stimulate the circulatory system, and help to cleanse the lymphatic system, which can be compromised by a viral attack.

-A Final Word of Warning: Although there is no known cure or vaccine for West Nile Virus, professional medical attention is strongly recommended.
+A Final Word of Warning: Although there is no known cure or vaccine for West Nile virus if you suspect that you may have been infected, seeing a medical professional for treatment and evaluation is strongly recommended.
 These home remedies are meant to be additional, supplemental treatments after speaking to a doctor at a hospital.
-West Nile Virus symptoms can worsen quickly, so pay attention to your body, look for any symptoms, and don’t hesitate to begin treatment or remedies if you suspect that you’ve contracted the virus.
+West Nile virus symptoms can worsen quickly, so pay attention to your body, look for any symptoms, and don’t hesitate to begin treatment or remedies if you suspect that you’ve contracted the virus.
 Most importantly, follow the preventative steps to avoid the problem altogether.